nguermond/doculib/README.md

 * the default database to search for metadata ([openlibrary.org](https://openlibrary.org/) or [semanticscholar.org](https://www.semanticscholar.org/))
 * whether to store DOI or ISBN.

 When searching for metadata, the default search query is either the title or the name of the original file.
-To open a file, edit a file, search for a files metadata, etc., right click on an entry.
+To open a file, search for a files metadata, or perform other actions, right click on an entry.
+Double click on an entry to edit.

 An example directory structure is as follows:
 * Library "Math\Textbooks" (type: book):